fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 ## Which Old Problems Get Harder, and Which Get Easier?

 Measurement gets harder near the limits of the machine.
 AI workloads already push compute, memory bandwidth, interconnects, pipelines, and asynchronous execution.
-In such extreme condition, instrumentation are more likely to perturb the behavior it is meant to explain: a trace alters timing, a counter consumes bandwidth, or added synchronization erases the effect under study.
+Under such extreme conditions, instrumentation is more likely to perturb the behavior it is meant to explain: a trace alters timing, a counter consumes bandwidth, or added synchronization erases the effect under study.

 Causality also spans more layers.
 A slowdown may begin in the model, framework scheduler, compiler, kernel library, cache, collective, or cluster.
 Each has its own identifiers, clocks, and abstractions.
 Most dashboards show a symptom from one layer, not the path that produced it.